Blasphemy law in Australia: Blasphemy law by jurisdiction

-The Commonwealth of Australia
+Federal law

-The Commonwealth does not recognize blasphemy as an offence.
+The federal law of Australia does not recognize blasphemy as an offence.
 In 1991, the Australian Law Reform Commission proposed the removal of all references to blasphemy in federal legislation.
 Until 2019, the final law against blasphemy is a prohibition against the registration of a ship which has a blasphemous name.
 This law existed on a more practical level and is to prevent strained relations between Australia and other more religious nations, and to protect the vessel and its occupants from harm whilst in foreign waters.
 Following the Ruddock Review into Religious Freedoms, which recommended that such references to blasphemy be repealed and replaced with terms not exclusive to religious, The Commonwealth amended the Shipping Regulations to remove this prohibition.
 The Australia Criminal Code Act 1995 does not create an offence of blasphemy or blasphemous libel while Chapter 1 section 1.1 of the Act abolishes the common law offences of blasphemy and blasphemous libel and the Blasphemy Act 1697.